Applications to live in MOSAIC during the 2018-19 school year are NOW OPEN! Click here to apply.

-- We have very few spots left—please check our room availability before applying.
+- We have lots of spots available in both houses for next year!
+We still have room available in the Zooo for Spring quarter– please refer to our room availability before applying.
 If you are accepted to live in MOSAIC and we do not have any rooms left, you have the option of being placed on the waitlist.

 Because many of our members tend to be students, MOSAIC takes applications to live in the co-op on an annual basis.
 Applications open up in early winter, and close once all spots for the coming year have been filled.
 (Occasionally we end up with unexpected vacancies at other times of year; when we do, we announce them here.)
 For information on the regular application process, see below.

 In order to be considered for membership, you must do three things:

 - Complete an interview with a member of each house you’re applying to, in person (if possible) or via Skype.

 - (If you live in Evanston/Chicago/nearby) Attend a dinner at each house you’re applying to.

 In order to be considered for membership in the co-op by a particular application deadline, you must complete all three of these steps before the deadline.
 If you can do that, you’re all set!

 You should start by filling out the online application.
 Once you’ve submitted the application, we’ll send you an email to arrange an interview/house dinner.
 We’ll make sure to give you an opportunity for an interview/dinner within one week after you’ve submitted your application at the latest.
 If you have any questions about this process, please email us.